cardigann/cardigann/README.md

 ./cardigann service start
 ```

-Install your definitions in `/etc/xdg/cardigann/definitions` for them to be found.
+Install your definitions in `$HOME/.config/cardigann/cardigann/definitions` for them to be found. `$HOME` is the home directory of the user.
+Config files are looked for in a variety of locations on different platform, see [configdir](https://github.com/shibukawa/configdir) for more details.

 ## Supported Indexers